Baked Pea Dumplings

 But this presents a little problem.
 You see, I attended a different Michigan school.

 Some might say my blood runs GREEN.

 (Truthfully, I kind of couldn’t care less.
-BUT I do like cheering for the opposite team as my dad and my in-laws.
+BUT I do like cheering for the opposite team of my dad and in-laws.
 Keeps things fun and interesting.
-Because I’m a little stinker smart-alec 90% of the time.)
+Because I’m a little stinker smart-aleck 90% of the time.)

 I figured it was only right that I create a green little appetizer for the game, right?
 These pea dumplings are fun, playful and taste great.
 They might even get the pickiest eater in your family to chow down peas.

-These pea dumplings would make a great appetizer, or side dish.
-I even ate some for lunch one day.
-They taste great hot but are also good at room temp.
-If you have fresh basil, by all means, leave out the dried basil and throw in the fresh.
+Pea dumplings make a great appetizer or side dish.
+I like them for lunch — they’re perfect with a bowl of soup.
+The dumplings taste great hot but are also good at room temp.
+If you have fresh basil, by all means, use it instead of the dry basil.

 Go green!
 I mean…blue?
 Hmm…no.

 - 1 cup green peas, thawed if frozen